 Are you ready to meet a Real Live Dragon?
 As readers turn the pages and learn the truth about Dragons, they will see that the fiercest beasts in known history can actually be the best of friends.
 It’s a lesson in finding companionship in the most unusual of places.

-This books is simply amazing, captivating and a whole other boatload of big words that I could use.
-All I know is that this book is unlike anything I’ve ever seen (in the way of creativity and quality) and my daughter immediately swiped it and disappeared to her room with my 13 year-old reluctant reader-son hollering after her, “I want to see it next!”
+This book is simply amazing, captivating and a whole other boatload of big words that I could use.
+All I know is that this book is unlike anything I’ve ever seen (in the way of creativity and quality) and my daughter immediately swiped it and disappeared to her room with my 13-year-old reluctant reader-son hollering after her, “I want to see it next!”

 I also now that I am pretty sure #DragonsAreReal.
 How about you?